Española, New Mexico: Economy

 The Los Alamos National Laboratory is the largest employer in Española; it accounts for over 12% employment of residents.
 The education sector is the second largest employer, the Española Public Schools is the 16th largest school district in New Mexico.
 Recently, Northern New Mexico College has expanded its degree programs and made massive improvements to its campus, adding a new library and a new School of Education.
 Larger local businesses include Akal Securities Inc, a security company that employees over 500 people.

-Española has seen much commercial development on Riverside Drive, the city's secondary main road.
-Retail and eatery chains such as Lowe's, Chili's and GameStop are anchors of a massive shopping square located next to Wal-Mart which came into the city in 1999.
-CVS/Pharmacy and Petsense also added locations in Española.
+Arts and culture

-Plaza De Española
+Plaza de Española

 The fountain at Plaza de Española was designed as a replica of the Alhambra.
 The plaza is home to the Convent Mission, administered by the Episcopal Church.

-Telecommunications

-Satview Broadband, headquartered in Reno, is the local cable television company.
-Due to a legal dispute with Jemez Mountains Electric Cooperative, Satview Broadband has suspended services in Española as of March 2016.
-The city is served by several satellite TV services and is served by Windstream Communications for telecom and broadband service.

-Festivals and activities

-Española's restaurants and convenience stores are popular with travelers between Santa Fe and northern communities, as well as with local people.
-The local fiestas are held in the summer to commemorate the Spanish colonization and introduction of Christian faith to the area.
-The fiestas include live New Mexico and/or country music, vendors and parades.

-There are many locations near Española that provide for outdoor activity such as hiking, biking, and river sports like rafting and kayaking.
-Nearby winter sports include skiing (downhill and cross-country) and snowboarding.